tamaloa/capistrano-custom/README.md

 ### Deploy to dev

 There are three dev domains preset.
 These are supposed to be used by individual developers to check their own work.
-The database is cleaned and recreated by db:setup on every rollout.
+If deploy:migrations is used the database is cleaned and recreated by db:setup on every rollout.
 Also all fixtures are loaded via db:fixtures:load.
 Thus any of the three dev domains may be used by any application.

 For example a developer on of app_one may rollout his latest changes to p1 via

-    ~/app_one$ cap development deploy -S app_sub_domain=p1
+    ~/app_one$ cap development deploy:migrations -S app_sub_domain=p1

 Then a second developer can roll out his changes to a topic branch on app_foo via

-    ~/app_foo$ cap development deploy -S app_sub_domain=p1 branch=app_foo
+    ~/app_foo$ cap development deploy:migrations -S app_sub_domain=p1 branch=app_foo